Exclaim! ~ Toronto ON

 You sing on his records, he's clearly present on your CD, he even produces it and when the man is on tour, who's with him?
 The who person is, off course, LISA WINN.
 The man is no other than Rob Lamothe.
 This way you got a pretty good idea of the music of LISA WINN.
 Mostly acoustic, but emotional and beautiful performed singer/ songwriter music.
 The peaceful, but strong, voice of Lisa and the background vocals of another masterpiece (Rob Lamothe) guide you through a dreamy, but also melancholic, landscape filled with relaxed songs.
 This "Mother Earth" is filled with songs about relationships, love, Mother Earth contra dollars and the fate of the native Americans.
 That's exactly what makes this music so special.
 The lyrics are directly taken out of live and you can feel the sincerity behind it.
 The live recorded songs 'Brown Haired Angel' and 'Love' fit perfectly in the other songs.
 The pure mood this record contains is absolutely brilliant.
 LISA WINN shows, again, that Rob got a BIG nose for talent.
 Love this.
 Hanta Yo (make way for), LISA WINN.

-Hamilton Spectator ~ Hamilton ON
+Hamilton Spectator ~ Hamilton ON Centre of Attention

 Thursday Feb 8, 2001 ~ by Glen Nott